-- for date of second most recent assessment and date of most recent assessment. - m.
-Date of second most recent HAP: this could indicate the initial HAP (in which case the same date would be entered under date of initial HAP and date of second most recent HAP) or a comprehensive update to the HAP. - n.
-Date of most recent HAP: the most recent HAP may be the initial HAP (in which case the same date would be entered under date of initial HAP and date of most recent HAP).
-The most recent HAP may also be the second most recent HAP in the case that only an initial HAP and first comprehensive update to the HAP were completed for the Member. - o.
-As a general rule, if a member is enrolled in SHCN for under one year, it would be expected that the same date is entered for all three HAP dates fields (i.e. initial HAP, second most recent HAP, most recent HAP). - p.
-As a general rule, if a member is enrolled in SHCN for under two years, it would be expected that the same date is entered for date of second most recent HAP and date of most recent HAP. - q.
-Date of second most recent review of HAP: the second most recent review of the HAP may be the same as the date of the most recent comprehensive update (if the comprehensive update was completed within 180 days) or the same as the date of the initial HAP (if the initial HAP was completed within 180 days). - r.
-Date of most recent review of HAP: the most recent review of the HAP may be the same as the date of the most recent comprehensive update (if the comprehensive update was
+- date is entered for date of second most recent assessment and date of most recent assessment. - 4) Date of second most recent HAP: this could indicate the initial HAP (in which case the same date would be entered under date of initial HAP and date of second most recent HAP) or a comprehensive update to the HAP. - 5) Date of most recent HAP: the most recent HAP may be the initial HAP (in which case the same date would be entered under date of initial HAP and date of most recent HAP).
+The most recent HAP may also be the second most recent HAP in the case that only an initial HAP and first comprehensive update to the HAP were completed for the Member. - 6) As a general rule, if a member is enrolled in SHCN for under one year, it would be expected that the same date is entered for all three HAP dates fields (i.e. initial HAP, second most recent HAP, most recent HAP). - As a general rule, if a member is enrolled in SHCN for under two years, it would be expected that the same date is entered for date of second most recent HAP and date of most recent HAP. - 7) Date of second most recent review of HAP: the second most recent review of the HAP may be the same as the date of the most recent comprehensive update (if the comprehensive update was completed within 180 days) or the same as the date of the initial HAP (if the initial HAP was completed within 180 days). - 8) Date of most recent review of HAP: the most recent review of the HAP may be the same as the date of the most

-- completed within 90 days) or the same as the date of the initial HAP (if the initial HAP was completed within 90 days). - 5.
+- recent comprehensive update (if the comprehensive update was completed within 90 days) or the same as the date of the initial HAP (if the initial HAP was completed within 90 days). - f.
+Under "HOSPITALIZATION," the Health Plan shall report acute hospitalizations.
+Under "INSTITUTIONALIZATION," the Health Plan shall report on any stay in an institutional setting. - g.
+Under ID\METHOD, "Other Referral" would represent a referral from anyone else besides provider, or self, or otherwise identified through a quality improvement initiative, etc. Therefore, this might be referrals from the community, the member's family, etc. The final option, "Other Means" is a catch all for a referral that fails to fit any option above for some reason. - 5.
 In Section 3: The Health Plan shall provide descriptive details about SHCN/EHCN services during the reporting period.
 These qualitative questions can be found in the report template document.